Malpractice Insurance for Orthopedic Surgeons

 • Defense and indemnity for allegations of wrong-site surgery, surgical site infection (SSI), nerve injury, vascular injury, malalignment, non-union, hardware failure, or DVT/PE management.

-• Coverage for pre-op evaluation, surgical planning, intra-op technique, informed consent, and post-op follow-up/rehab coordination (including failure-to-refer claims).
+• Full episode of care — pre-op evaluation, surgical planning, intra-op technique, informed consent, and post-op follow-up/rehab coordination (including failure-to-refer claims).

-• Applies in hospital, ASC, and office-based settings; includes vicarious liability for employed/contracted staff (PAs, NPs, RNs, CSTs, anesthesia teams by endorsement).
+• Hospital, ASC, and office-based settings — includes vicarious liability for employed/contracted staff (PAs, NPs, RNs, CSTs, anesthesia teams by endorsement).

-• Third-party bodily injury/property damage unrelated to care (e.g., lobby slips, visitor injuries, equipment over-spray).
+• Third-party bodily injury / property damage — lobby slips, visitor injuries, equipment over-spray.

 • Medical payments and defense outside limits available on many forms.